 Jupiter hanging the gold scarab attached to a string through the skull’s eye brings to mind a plumb line and bob, which masons used to use to measure the uprightness of a scaffold when crafting buildings.
 These plumb bobs were originally made of lead, and the switch of a lead object for the golden scarab creates a juxtaposition between lead and gold, drawing an association between the transmutation process and the search for the hidden treasure.

 Legrand’s dog Wolf is also an alchemical symbol.
-In alchemy, the wolf is symbolic of antimony and the animal nature and free spirit.
-The dog takes a minor role in the story, but he does help dig once the skeletons are visible in the pit.
+In alchemy, the wolf is symbolic of antimony, the animal nature, and free spirit.
+Dogs share a common ancestor with modern wolves and are closely related to the gray wolf.
+Wolf the dog takes a minor role in Poe’s story, but he does help dig once the skeletons are visible in the pit.

 In the pit, next to the treasure, lie several skeletons, and along with the death’s head symbol prominent throughout the tale, these bring associations of the nigredo, or mortification process of alchemy, with its themes of death and matter.
 This contrasts with the bright, colorful jewels in the hidden cache, which are the cauda pavonis, or peacock’s tale, which occurs after the nigredo stage: